-Comparator: Aphasia-related muscle training; action observation therapy or action observation training, or motor training.
+Comparator: Speech language therapy; mirror therapy; aphasia-related muscle training; action observation training; motor training; motor imagination.

 Study designs to be included: Randomized control trials.

 Eligibility criteria: According to the purpose of this research we designed the inclusion criteria as the following: we will include adults (over 18 years old) suffering from aphasia after a first or recurrent stroke.
 The researches will be excluded that trials reporting on patients with a history of aphasia disorder before stroke diagnosis.
 We will include patients with stroke irrespective of any type (ischemic or hemorrhagic) or phase (acute, subacute or chronic).